nadzic/agentic-hedge-fund/README.md

 - LLM reasoning and synthesis,
 - FastAPI + Next.js for API and UI delivery.

-This project is designed as a portfolio-grade reference architecture for building production-ready AI research systems.

 ## What This Project Does

 Given a user query (for example: *"Should I buy NVDA for a swing trade?"*), the system: